rezaGhahremaninejad/CAVPsim/README.md

 $ catkin build -c -s
 ```
 ## Run demo scenarios for RAD-VEGA evaluation
-After sucessful build you can execute RAD-VEGA a solver implemented in CAVPsim to solve two set of sample problems.
+After successful build you can execute RAD-VEGA a solver implemented in CAVPsim to solve two set of sample problems.
 The first set is to run RAD-VEGA to solve ZDT1 MOOP test problem.
 The second set is distributed decision making problem for number of CAVs in a real HD map.
 To run ZDT1 test problem:
 ```
 $ cd CAVPsim/src/launch_scripts/
 $ sudo chmod +x ZDT_RAD_VEGA_SOVLER.sh